romaissaMe/CV-Filtering-ObjectDetection-GamingProject/README.md

 4. Replace the pixels of the green screen with the pixels of the background image.

 ## 6. Gaming Project <a name="gaming-App"></a>
+## 7. How to Run the Application

+1. Install the required dependencies: `pip install -r requirements.txt`
+2. Run the application: `streamlit run app.py`